 order is ask What would you like to eat?

-For some students it might be frustrating to learn that the echo command doesn't work anymore.
+For some students it might be frustrating to learn that the {echo} command doesn't work anymore.
 That's why it's very important to explain the advantages of using variables.
 For example you can use multiple variables in a code, and you can put them anywhere you like in a sentence!

-answer is ask Why doesn't echo work anymore?! echo
+answer {is} {ask} Why doesn't {echo} work anymore?!

-Use a varible instead.
+Use a variable instead.

-answer is ask Why doens't echo work anymore?! print answer
+answer {is} {ask} Why doens't {echo} work anymore?!

 In the example below the word 'name' is used as a variable, but also as a normal text.
 The output of this code will be 'Hi my Hedy is Hedy'.

-name is Hedy print Hi my name is name
+print Hi my name is name

 So don't use a word you want to use in the text as a variable name.
 In level 4 this is solved with quotation marks.

-name is Hedy print Hi I'm name
+print Hi I'm name

 A variable should be named with one word.
 You could use an underscore to connect two words.
 That counts as one.